NVIDIA/earth2mip/examples/README.md

     jupyter-lab --no-browser --ip=0.0.0.0 --port=8888 --NotebookApp.token="" --notebook-dir=examples/'
 ```

-The Jupyter lab in the enviroment hosted at `http://localhost:8888/`.
+The Jupyter lab enviroment will be hosted at [http://localhost:8888/](http://localhost:8888/).

 For a development environment, one could use a writtable container and perform an
 editable install of Earth-2 MIP but this does not work on many systems.